 Evidence based: Evidence-based programs have been rigorously evaluated and have demonstrated positive results for at least one key desired outcome.
 Rigorous evaluation means at least one Randomized Controlled Trial (RCT) or Quasi-Experimental Design (QED) evaluation of the same intervention described in the application.

-Evidence-based interventions on the CNCS Evidence Exchange: interventions supported by positive results from rigorous evaluations that are documented at https://www.nationalservice.gov/impact-our-nation/evidence-exchange.
+Evidence-based interventions on the AmeriCorps Evidence Exchange: interventions supported by positive results from rigorous evaluations that are documented at https://americorps.gov/about/our-impact/evidence-exchange.
 Include but are not limited to the following: